jsuites/jsuites/content/docs/v4/javascript-tags.md

-title: Javascript Tags and JavaScript Keywords Plugins
+title: Javascript Tags and JavaScript Keywords Plugins with Jsuites v4
 keywords: Javascript, tagging, javascript tags, keywords, javascript keywords
 description: The jSuites.tags is very light javascript web component and plugin to allow users to insert and manage multiple entries as tags into a text input